Naspers co-leads $14.5M extension round in mobility startup WhereIsMyTransport – TechCrunch

 “WhereIsMyTransport started in South Africa, focused on becoming a central source of accurate and reliable public transport data for high-growth markets.
 We’re thrilled to welcome Naspers as an investor as our journey continues in megacities across the majority world,” said CEO Devin de Vries in a statement.

 Last year when we covered the company, it had mapped 34 cities in Africa while actively mapping some in India, Southeast Asia and Latin America.
+Since then, it expanded into Mexico City last November and has completed multiple data production projects in the city alongside Lima, Bangkok, Gauteng and Dhaka.
+Right now, the company has worked in 41 cities across 28 countries.

-Since then, it has only expanded into Latin America by launching in Mexico City last November.
-It has launched its first consumer product Rumbo which provides network information from all modes of public transport in the region.
-WhereIsMyTransport currently has over 100,000 users delivering over 750,000 real-time network alerts with plans to launch Rumbo in Lima, Peru, later this year.
+WhereIsMyTransport also launched its first consumer product Rumbo, which provides network information from all modes of public transport in Mexico with more than 100,000 users delivering over 750,000 real-time network alerts.
+The company says there are plans to launch Rumbo in Lima, Peru later this year.

 For co-lead investor Naspers Foundry, this is the firm’s first investment in mobility.
-So far, it has funded four other South African startups — Aerobotics, SweepSouth, Aerobotics, and Studio Cap — with a focus on edtech, food and cleaning sectors.
+So far, it has funded four other South African startups — Aerobotics, SweepSouth, Food Supply Network and The Student Hub — with a focus on edtech, food and cleaning sectors.

-“We couldn’t pass on the opportunity to back an extraordinary South African founder who has built his business here in Cape Town to a global market leader in mapping formal and informal transportation with a strong focus on emerging markets,” Head of Naspers Foundry Fabian Whate said to TechCrunch.
+“We couldn’t pass on the opportunity to back an extraordinary South African founder who has built his business here in Cape Town to a global market leader in mapping formal and informal transportation with a strong focus on emerging markets,” head of Naspers Foundry Fabian Whate told TechCrunch.

-He also adds that there is an overlap between mobility and the food and e-commerce businesses that seem to be Naspers main focus from a Naspers perspective.
+He also added that there is an overlap between mobility and the food and e-commerce businesses that seem to be the main focus from a Naspers perspective.
 “The global food and e-commerce businesses, often operating in emerging markets, are quite reliant on mobility solutions.
 So there’s a great overlap between what the Naspers Group does and the vision for WhereIsMyTransport.”

 In South Africa, WhereIsMyTransport’s clients include Johannesburg commuter rail system Gautrain and Transport for Cape Town.
-On the other hand, its international client base Google, the World Bank and WSP, and others.
+On the other hand, its international client base includes Google, the World Bank and WSP, and others.

-South Africa CEO of Naspers, Phuthi Mahanyele-Dabengwa, said: “Mobility remains an obstacle for billions of people in high-growth markets across the world.
+South Africa CEO of Naspers Phuthi Mahanyele-Dabengwa said: “Mobility remains an obstacle for billions of people in high-growth markets across the world.
 Our investment in WhereIsMyTransport is a testimony of our belief that great innovation and tech talent is found in South Africa, and with the right backing and support, these businesses can provide solutions to local challenges that can improve the lives of ordinary people in South Africa and abroad.”